Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/lists-of-errors-and-warnings/204-error-no-results-found.md

 Remember that, as a Buyer, you can also check the Seller's response by setting the auditTransactions to "true" in your Search request.

 :::info
-You will find more information on how to audit Seller's transactions [here](/kb/apps/monitoring-apps/logging/how-can-i-download-search-logs).
+You will find more information on how to audit Seller transactions [here](/kb/apps/monitoring-apps/logging/how-can-i-download-search-logs).
 :::

 ### What can I do as a Buyer if I receive 204 errors in Search response?